adrien-delhorme/libelo/README.md

-# Mini PBS: Minimal Public Bike Sharing Status App
+# Mini PBS: Minimal Public Bike Status App

 Many <abbr title="Public Bike Share">PBS</abbr> system have an application to consult the availablity of bikes on stations.
 But sometimes I did not want to open these bloated apps just to check the status